smithblack-0/WorkflowForge/docs/Overview.md

 ### What is the Prompt Feeding Automata

-The Prompt Feeding Automata (PFA) is a simple, turning-incomplete computer operating entirely on the GPU using vector indexing logic.
+The Main Orchestration Autonoma (MOA) is a simple, turning-incomplete computer operating entirely on the GPU using vector indexing logic.
 It is the first of what I am calling a Token Triggered Finite Automata (TTFA).
+It is divided into a subset of token injector autonoma that in essence act as its kernel modules.

-The basic strategy is exactly what Torchscript did; decide on a restricted subset of flow control supported, in fact consisting of only advance The program counter or jump to a location determinedly statically by something associated with the current counter.
-Despite this simplicity, this is turning-complete in the same way an arduino is; if you accept you cannot change your instructions after encoding, but can watch the data stream, you can write a compiler to handle arbitrary flow control.
-Indeed, this is actually what happens in some C or C++ backends.
-The Harvard architecture is used for simplicity.
+The basic strategy is exactly what Torchscript did; decide on a restricted subset of flow control supported, and support that.
+Then we put a really smart compiler strategy in front of it.
+The program counter can advance zones or jump on flow control, and all underlying complex token manipulation is performed by listening to the program counter and intercepting signals within a particular zone.

 It is worth briefly discussing the insight that makes this possible in a batch-parallelized format.

 1) It is the case that vector indexing, known as advanced indexing, can be performed in Numpy-derivative languages quite efficiently using tensors of indexes.
 2) Grabbing data using indexes is exactly the same thing as dereferencing a pointer.
 But these tensors can dereference multiple pointers across all batches.
 3) Throw in a Program Counter and you can implement a computer that runs entirely on the GPU, never leaving it, and even supports flow control logic all while being batched.

 The computer is a very simple Harvard architecture which behaves as a finite state machine that can move between instruction 'Zones', and transitions are triggered by listening to instructions.
 Sequence has a program counter which is advanced one zone at a time under normal conditions, and can also trigger jumps to addresses; these jumps are statically defined at compile time, making two options - jump to the static destination or continue to the next zone.
-The intention is to have an automata so simple it is possible to formally verify.

-The overall idea is as follows:

-- **Zones as Instructions**
-  Each zone contains prompt tokens, tags, and optional jump info.
-The ZCP compiler assigns control tokens and jump targets.
-- **Program Counter (PC)**
-  A per-batch counter tracks the current zone.
-It normally moves forward one zone at a time unless a jump is triggered.
-- **Zone Execution**
-  1. Prompt tokens override model input.
-  2. After prompts, tokens flow freely
-     until:
-     - **Advance token** → next zone
-     - **Jump token** → jump target
-     - **Timeout** → inject advance token
-- **Tag painting**: The tags that are active for this zone are painted onto the generated tokens.
-This manifests as a separate tags output from the autonoma.
-- **Vectorized GPU Execution**
-  All operations—token matching, PC updates, prompt injection—are parallel and GPU-local.
-  No Python or CPU sync is needed.

-This simple, efficient structure allows massively batched flow control and prompting with minimal overhead and full GPU locality.
-We should also discuss how to store token sequences, which may be of varying length and which, in a list, would require going back to python.
-We can flatten the prompt tokens to all zones, concatenate those together, then store the offset to start and end feeding from with the Instruction.
-This completes the picture.

-# Technical Status

-Basically, already in progress or ready to get quite serious.

-* UDPL parser - V0.1 done, but needs to be reconfigured after adding flow control.
-* SFCS - Outlined, graph theory corrolation between inline flow and flow control mapped
-* ZCP - V0.1 done, but again needs to be reconfigured after adding flow control.
-* PFA - Proof-of-concept on the computation mechanism completed, showing we can feed a sequence of prompts across different batches advancing to the next prompt at different times.
+See the Autonoma file in the documentation for technical details, starting at MOA.
+The other files define the kernel extensions.

 # Clarifying Key Concepts

 Here are some essential clarifications that may not be obvious from reading their individual sections:

 ## Sequences, Blocks, and Zones

-These terms frequently appear and may cause confusion if not clearly
+These terms frequently appear and may cause confusion if not clearly distinguished:
-distinguished:

 - **Sequence**: A named stage or phase within your program logic (e.g., `setup`, `loop`, `solving`).
 - **Block**: A single prompt-response entry within a sequence, defined in the TOML configuration.